Islam and war: Crusades

-The European crusaders re-conquered much of the territory seized by the Islamic state, dividing it into four kingdoms, the most important being the Kingdom of Jerusalem.
+European crusaders re-conquered much of the territory seized by the Islamic state, dividing it into four kingdoms, the most important being the Kingdom of Jerusalem.
 The Crusades originally had the goal of recapturing Jerusalem and the Holy Land (former Christian territory) from Muslim rule and were originally launched in response to a call from the Eastern Orthodox Byzantine Empire for help against the expansion of the Muslim Seljuk Turks into Anatolia.
 There was little drive to retake the lands from the crusaders, save the few attacks made by the Egyptian Fatimids.
-This changed, however, with the coming of Zangi, ruler of what is today northern Iraq.
+This changed, however, with the first recorded use of jihad during the Battle of Sarmada in 1119, where a united Muslim army under the Turkish warlord Ilghazi were victorious over Outremer's force, destabilising the Principality of Antioch by killing their leader, Roger.
+Though, the first instance where jihad was effectively used against the Crusaders to regain land was with the coming of Zangi, ruler of what is today northern Iraq.
 He took Edessa, which triggered the Second Crusade, which was little more than a 47-year stalemate.
 The stalemate was ended with the victory of Salah al-Din al-Ayyubi (known in the west as Saladin) over the forces of Jerusalem at the Horns of Hattin in 1187.
 It was during the course of the stalemate that a great deal of literature regarding Jihad was written.
 While amassing his armies in Syria, Saladin had to create a doctrine which would unite his forces and make them fight until the bitter end, which would be the only way they could re-conquer the lands taken in the First Crusade.
 It stated that any one who would abandon the Jihad would be committing a sin that could not be washed away by any means.
 It also put his amirs at the center of power, just under his rule.